We help people who want to work on AI Safety to team up together on concrete projects.

 as a team member

-As a team member you’ll join one of the projects suggested by the research leads.
+As a team member you’ll join one of the projects suggested by the project leads.
 What you’ll be doing depends entirely on the project and your role in the project.

 We ask all participants (including research leads) to commit at least 10h per week for 3 months (mid January to mid April).
 Several teams continue to work together after AISC is over, but you’re only committing to the initial 3 months.